infstellar/genshin_impact_assistant/doc/en/collector_assi.md

 Portions of this document may be machine translated.
 ```

-## NOTE: This feature is in beta.
-If there is any problem, please submit an issue or give direct feedback.
-Log files should be provided when submitting, preferably with pictures or videos.
-Thanks♪(･ω･)ﾉ

 ## Introduction

 Auto Gathering Assist can automatically get most of the materials in Teyvat world, such as collectables, loot, etc.